ramirezronald/domain-parser/README.md

 and will return the following (removing any duplicates):
 * google.com

+and so on ... you get the idea!

-to run the script do the following:
+now to run the script do the following:

 ```python
 python3 domain-cleanup.py domains.txt